j0rpi/GameDB/README.md

 # What is GameDB
 GameDB is a personal project of mine which features one single database for keeping tracks of games I have played.
 It features a simple yet sleek design that is appealing to the eye.
+I was inspired by [TheKotti's](https://www.twitch.tv/thekotti "TheKotti's Twitch Channel") page where he manages the games he has played.

 GameDB also has a rating system, ability to filter by platform/system, and also a cover art download system, thanks to IGDB.com API.